Have you been blogging for a while? Or did you just plunge into it?

 Some may register a domain first.
 Forget about it.
 Months pass by.
-Re-visit and start working on.
+Re-visit and start working on it.

-For example, some bloggers may report they took 3 months for their first income.
-But from the registration point, it’s actually 6 months.
+For example, some bloggers may report it took them three months to earn their first income.
+But from the registration point of view, it’s actually 6 months.